 - So it sounds like you are saying ___ is important to you.
 Is that right?

 As humans, we want to be heard and understood.
 The trust that could take days to build can be created in this simple phrase.
 This allows them to know that you heard them and understand their needs.
-The trick, if they say anything but YES period after you validate that means you did not get it and you need to circle back and try again.
+The trick, if they say anything but YES after you validate that means you did not get it and you need to circle back and try again.
 It takes practice to be able to listen so attentively that they don’t respond, “yes and XYZ is important or going on in my life.”

 Helicopter Tour – 10 minutes

 Helicopters and planes fly over an area and allow you to see everything — the big picture.
-However, unlike a plane which has a long runway for takeoff and landing, a helicopter can come straight down and land in a specific spot that you want to see more in depth.
-In your helicopter tour, you want to explain the role they are applying for as a whole, but allow your helicopter to land on 2-4 areas of that role that you will explain more in depth because it relates to their need.
+However, unlike a plane which has a long runway for takeoff and landing, a helicopter can come straight down and land in a specific spot that you want to see more in-depth.
+In your helicopter tour, you want to explain the role they are applying for as a whole, but allow your helicopter to land on 2-4 areas of that role that you will explain more in-depth because it relates to their need.
 This could be communicated as:

-“Your training will look like XYZ and this is when you will meet your colleagues and get to know them because I know a friendly working environment is important to you.
-When you are done training you will be doing XYZ and we have team events like X & Y where you can get to know your peers at a deeper level which is something you would enjoy since the work environment was so important to you.”
+“Your training will look like XYZ, and this is when you will meet your colleagues and get to know them because I know a friendly working environment is important to you.
+When you are done training you will be doing XYZ and we have team events like X & Y where you can get to know your peers on a deeper level which is something you would enjoy since the work environment was so important to you.”